Solar LED Lighting Relief – Channel 9 News Story Campaigning for More Accessible and Safer Walking Tracks

 Victoria Walks Executive Officer Ben Rossiter is heading up the campaign to call for applications to the $68 million Community Sport stimulus program before they close on Friday (June 19).

-“Since mid-March, Victoria Walks has seen exponential growth in the number of Victorians looking for great, safe places to walk,” Dr Rossiter said.
+“Since mid-March, Victoria Walks has seen exponential growth in the number of Victorians looking for great, safe places to walk,” Dr. Rossiter said.

-“With so many more people realising the benefits of walking, it’s really important councils invest in good walking infrastructure and that includes lighting.
+“With so many more people realizing the benefits of walking, it’s really important councils invest in good walking infrastructure and that includes lighting.
 Twice the rate of women than men walk, and for many, personal safety can be a major concern but good lighting can help with that.”